aaronfc/unnamed-rts/docs/tasks.md

 - [x] 🐛 When dying (enemy or villager) we should remove all listeners (added when selected for example)
 - [x] Add some health bar or similar.
 - [x] Do more testing about fighting and check the [game document][1]
+- [x] Add "You survived for XX time" message with a "restart" button when dead.
+Store best score?
+- [x] [offcamera] 🐛 Blurry text
+- [x] [offcamera] Updating the game concept documentation.
+- [x] 🐛 Enemies still being created after game is over
+- [x] 🐛 Enemies still moving after game is over
+- [x] 🧠 Check how clock / gameTime works.
+Check this: https://photonstorm.github.io/phaser3-docs/Phaser.Time.Clock.html
+- [x] Change enemies creation to a fixed 1 minute interval
+- [x] Camera. - Implement camera. - Implement map borders.
+- [x] Move to a scene-managed system - Doc: https://phaser.io/phaser3/devlog/119 - Move UI (GUI and GameOverScreen) to a separate scene (above the game scene)
+- [x] 🐛 Zooming breaks UI (it's out of the camera and game pauses, so...)
+- [x] Have it playable somewhere (github.io) - https://aaronfc.github.io/unnamed-rts
+- [x] 🎉 Basic game concept done!
+0.1 version -
+- [x] 🐛 \_randomInt is not defined when enemies are created
+- [x] Adjust size for screen
+- [x] Tune up the "basic game numbers"?
+Enemy creation random ranges.
+Health.
+Resource.
+Time...
+Adding more resources around the map... - Set waves to happeng every 1 minute increasing in size. - Set more resources along the map.
+- [x] [improvement] Make map smaller
+- [x] 🧠 Review documentation notes and tasks and plan future versions (0.2) - Naming / Goal?
+Yes. - 0.1: Foundations - 0.2: Less annoying - 0.3: Home, phone - 0.4: In construction - 0.5: Tower defense
+- [x] Multi-selection
+- [x] Make zooming work with the mouse scroll event - We are still missing a way to keep the mouse in the same position after zooming in or out
+- [X] 🐛 Stop prettifier from modifying markdown files
+- [X] Alerts
+	- Next wave is coming in X seconds! ✔️
+	- Not enough resource! ✔️
+	- Resource exhausted! ✔️
+	- ...
+- [X] Check why prettier is surrounding some lines with `(...),` - See GUI.js
+- [X] Look into animations:
+	- Camera: Zooming and panning ✔️
+	- Alerts: Fading ✔️
+- [X] 🐛 Alert messages broken after game-over restart
+- [X] Add "Boot" scene - Move preload to boot scene / menu
+- [X] Add "Menu" scene
+- [X] Add "Game Over" scene
+- [X] 🐛 While on game-over screen some events are still being triggered: `nextEnemiesWave` (alert and enemies) - Now the game-over screen has been replaced by a game over scene.
+- [X] 🧠 Document Alerts behaviour.
+- [X] Look up information about pathfinding on Phaser3.
+- [X] Prepare 0.3 version tasks - focused on pathfinding

 # References